muzili0712/yourtv/README.en.md

 https://t.me/yourtvapp<br>
 <img src="./tgyourtv.jpg" alt="image" width="200"/>
 ## Update History
+### Updated on June 3, 2025<br>
+Cancel the interface for switching between web video and IPTV independently, Change to the switch in the settings interface.
+Fix the problem of parsing custom live sources.
+Fix other bugs.
 ### Updated on June 2, 2025<br>
 Added support for Tencent Webview X5
 Fixed various bugs<br>